 Last Updated on

 For luxury travelers, there really is only one place to stay in Carroll County MD: Antrim 1844.
-This baronial country inn is actually the reason that many people come here, though it’s virtually unknown outside of the Mid-Atlantic.
+This baronial country inn is actually the reason most people come to Taneytown MD.
+Surprisingly, though, it’s virtually unknown outside of the Mid-Atlantic.

 Antrim 1844 encompasses 40 unique guest rooms in several buildings on beautifully landscaped grounds.
-Wine Spectator Magazine has bestowed its Award of Excellence upon the fine in-house Smokehouse Restaurant – with new chef, Andrew Fontaine, late of Napa County CA – and its 22,000-bottle wine cellar (in the original boiler room), 17 years in a row.
+Wine Spectator Magazine has bestowed its Award of Excellence upon the fine in-house Smokehouse Restaurant and its 22,000-bottle wine cellar (in the original boiler room), 20 years in a row.

-When Richard and Dorothy (Dort) Mollett purchased Antrim, there was no running water or electricity.
-The couple would shower in Baltimore after taking their kids to school each day.
-In 1988, Richard and Dort, an Interior Designer, opened four rooms as a B&B, and kept improving and adding to the rooms.
+When Richard and Dorothy (Dort) Mollett purchased Antrim, the place had no running water or electricity.
+The couple showered in Baltimore after taking their kids to school each day.
+In 1988, the Mollett’s opened four rooms as a B&B. They continued to improve and renovate the interior, but it was slow going.
 Dort did much of the enhancements and decorating herself, which makes this place even more remarkable.

-The Mollett’s purchased the Smith House for a $200 donation to the Fire Department and spent more money moving it than if they’d built a cottage from scratch on the property.
+The Mollett’s got the Smith House in exchange for a $200 donation to the Fire Department.
+They spent more money moving it than if they’d built a cottage from scratch on the property.

 First Impressions of Antrim 1844

 After catching my breath, I walked to the reception desk, in a former parlor room right off the center hallway.
 Check in is rather laid back and friendly.
-The lack of pretention in such a place was refreshing.
+The lack of pretension in such a place, refreshing.

 If possible, ask to go up to the Widow’s Walk – accessible by ladder from the third floor.
 The views of the property and the land beyond are lovely.